Category Archives: colors

 Nordic

 From left to right and top to bottom: Persian Gray, Taj Mahal, Nordic Blue.
-Actually the Nordic Blue is not so very blue if you compare it with Wedgwood or Aqua Mist.
+Actually the Nordic Blue is not so very blue if you compare it with Wedgewood or Aqua Mist.
 It is more a light gray with a blue tinge.

 Both colors I had never seen before other than on pictures.
 As I am not into pink that much, I do not really like the Riviera, however, the Nordic Blue is a very nice pale blue color, beautiful!